 They’re great for all kinds of adventure activities

 “The XA Pro 3D’s have a new lease of life.
-They feel stiffer, more supportive and give you overwhelming reassurance that you’re wearing something right.”www.cotswoldoutdoor.com
+They feel stiffer, more supportive and give you overwhelming reassurance that you’re wearing something decent for any type of adventure activity.”www.cotswoldoutdoor.com